suema0331/nuxt-web-app-testing/README.md

 # nuxt-web-app
-This project uses Nuxt2, CompositionAPI, and typescript, with Vuetify as the UI framework for convenience.
-The styles are written in Scss.
-Nuxt-vite is used as the build tool. prettier and Eslint are used as code formatters.
-Global color codes are described centrally in assets/scss/variable.scss.
-Responsive is explained in Mobile First.
+This project is a demonstration using Nuxt2, CompositionAPI, and Typescript, with Vuetify as the UI framework for convenience.
+Nuxt-vite is used as the build tool.
+Styles are written in Scss, and global color codes are written centrally in assets/scss/variable.scss.
+Responsive is described in Mobile First.
+Code formatters are Prettier and Eslint.
+Jest is used for unit testing and Cypress for E2E testing.

 ## Build Setup